Cycle 8

 WHAT boundaries are set up around your money?

-WHEN someone asks you to give them money what should you first consider?
+WHEN someone asks you to give them money, what should you first consider?

 SAVE.
 Save a little bit or save a lot.
 But always save something.
 Have an emergency savings and a fun time savings.
-Usually, fun time savings get used once or twice a year.

 MANAGE.
 Manage your money.
-Whenever you get money think of yourself as your accountant.
+Whenever you get money, think of yourself as your accountant.
 Making reckless or unbeneficial decisions for your client (yourself) can get you fired.
 Think responsibility.

 REVENUE.
 Your income.
 Always check your income with what needs to go out.
 Don't plan to buy or do something that will push you into a corner financially.
 Pay your bills first.
 Save/Invest second. then spend.
-Patience is a virtue the urge for "right now" will go away and you will be happy for making wise choices.
+Patience is a virtue.
+The urge for "right now" will go away and you will be happy for making wise choices.

 Self-Reflection Points